Ivelyse Andino

 Founder & CEO

-She was awarded the ‘My Brother’s Keeper’ Grant by the Obama Foundation to address Social Determinants of Health in NYC Community Schools and was recognized by Rock Health’s Top 50 in Digital Health Luminaries for 2021.
+She was awarded the Obama Foundation's 'My Brother's Keeper' Grant to address Social Determinants of Health in NYC Community Schools and was recognized by Rock Health's Top 50 in Digital Health Luminaries for 2021.
 She is a 2019 Roddenberry Foundation Fellow and a 2022 Aspen Institute Health Community Fellow.
+In 2022, she was named one of New York City's Top 25 Whole Health Heroes by Empire BlueCross BlueShield and Crain's New York.

-Her work has been featured in the Washington Post, Nasdaq, Crain’s New York, and Forbes, with bylines in Latina Magazine and Well + Good.
-She’s shared her radical vision for transforming healthcare at Aspen Ideas Festival, Harvard Intercollegiate Business Convention, and the inaugural TedX Bronx.
-When Ivelyse isn’t changing the game of the health industry, she is an avid runner; completing two half marathons, a dedicated playlist curator, and loves supporting new and emerging artists.
+Her work has been featured in the Washington Post, Nasdaq, Crain's New York, and Forbes, with bylines in Latina Magazine and Well + Good.
+She has shared her vision for transforming healthcare at the Aspen Ideas Festival, Harvard Intercollegiate Business Convention, and the inaugural TEDx Bronx.

 Let’s connect!